 2010s: New global leader in stainless steel

-In the beginning of 2011, we announced the acquisition of Inoxum GmbH, the stainless steel operations of ThyssenKrupp.
+In 2012, we acquired of Inoxum GmbH, the stainless steel operations of ThyssenKrupp.
 Only seven years had passed since the decision to drop other metals, mining and technology and to focus in stainless steel.

 When we began to produce stainless steel, there were 21 stainless steel operators in Europe.
 After Outokumpu acquired Inoxum, there were basically only three major players – Outokumpu, Acerinox and Aperam.
 Outokumpu boasts the widest product portfolio in the market, state-of-the-art and modern mills, our own unique source of chrome and 100 years of expertise in metals, technology and mining.